Our Top Picks

 "Help your child with their balancing skills in your backyard."

-Light up his life with this incredible, award-winning electronics discovery kit is the perfect gift for a 10-year-old boy.
+An award-winning electronics discovery kit is the perfect gift for a 10-year-old boy.
 With the toy, he will get more than 100 projects he can build with more than 30 color-coded circuit components, including wires, switches, an alarm circuit, speaker and music-integrated circuit.
-Projects include cool things like making a photo sensor, a flashing light, a voice-controlled lamp and an adjustable volume siren.
+Projects include cool things like making a photosensor, a flashing light, a voice-controlled lamp, and an adjustable volume siren.
 There’s no need for tools, as all of the parts snap together on the plastic grid.

 Easy-to-follow directions with large, colorful pictures allow him to explore and complete projects himself without the need for adult help.
-Once he’s mastered the basics, he can experiment and build his own electronic devices, and extra kits can be purchased to add on and take projects to the next level.
+Once your 10-year-old mastered the basics, he can experiment and build his own electronic devices, and extra kits can be purchased to add on and take projects to the next level.
 Our tester noted, “I like how kids feel successful after completing a project and that this is something that kids can do independently or with someone else.”

 Whether he is into Harry Potter, Legos, or both this 878 piece building kit will pique his interests.
 He can bring Hogwarts Great Hall to life all in the comfort of his home with this new hot toy that includes 10 mini figures that will allow him to recreate his favorite scenes once he is done building.